laurieskelly/srccon-data/2014/transcripts/Session_08_Hitchhikers_Guide_to_Datasets_fixed.md

 >&gt;What's GDAL?

->&gt;JEFF: Geodata Abstraction Library, which is actually this great library.
+JEFF: Geodata Abstraction Library, which is actually this great library.
 There are a million, you know, different proprietary file formats for this, because meteor -- the weather guys, were around long before we had freely available satellite data, right?
 And the weather guys all came up with their own grid-based data, so what GDAL allows you to do is take all of these weird formats that maybe an academic likes one sort of format and translate it to geo TIF that you can then edit and Photoshop or do, and the other thing is you can do spatial statistics on this, right so there's a great raster dataset that classifies these little grid images by these little grid pixels by land cover, and I forget what it's called, but it's on NASA's website, so what you can do is you can run classifications based on these colors, so if it has this much infrared, if it has this much blue or something like that, this much of this spectrum, more in the violet range you're looking at water, right?
 You're looking more brownish, you're looking at cities, right, and so you could do things like you could look at the south side of Chicago and see that it doesn't have the same sort of -- you could quantify that, I don't know if everybody saw it, but someone did sort of like compared the south side of Chicago and there's like no trees and the north side of Chicago and it's all trees, you know, sort of like urban renewal kind of projects, so you can classify -- you can correlate between like wealth and tree cover, right?
 Actually sort of works in some places and you can do that just by running statistics on these colors.
 So there's tons of great ideas on using satellite data.

 >&gt;Wetland mitigation banking is a term that you're familiar with in your state, where developers have to set aside preserve wetlands and they can destroy wetlands in order to build stuff like Florida, for example.
 You can use this stuff to compare where the wetlands went.